-• Same as option 1 except that the 1 x 5MVA 33/11kV aged transformer would be replaced with a mobile kiosk connection and upgrade approximately 10km of 11kV feeder Tarampa zone substation to Lowood zone substation
+Same as option 1 except that the 1 x 5MVA 33/11kV aged transformer would be replaced with a mobile kiosk connection and upgrade approximately 5km of 11kV feeders from Tarampa zone substation to Lowood zone substation.

-A schematic diagram with the proposed network arrangement for Option B is shown in Figure 11.
+A schematic diagram with the proposed network arrangement for Option B is shown in Figure 12.